ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 1. Hover over **Virtual Media** and click **CD-ROM image**
 1. Complete the appropriate details and click **Save and Mount**.

 Not all users have permission to change the BIOS of the server.
-If necessary, you can open a support case and request the following items:

-* Root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode).
-* Change the boot sequence to ‘IPMI Virtual Disk’ as first boot option.
+If necessary, you can open a support case and request to change the boot sequence to ‘IPMI Virtual Disk’ as the first boot option.

 ### What next
 {: #bm-what-next-mount-iso}